MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Introduction to Information Systems Subject Outline.md

 Lecture notes for each week will be made available on Canvas.
 Students are expected to download the notes, engage with new content and make use of it in the lectures.
-The lecturer will explain each topic based on the Canvas materials and encourage students to clarify their interpretations through verbal interaction and feedback.
+The lecturer will explain each topic based on the Canvas materials and encourage students to clarify their interpretations through verbal interaction and [[feedback]].

 **Tutorials**

-Tutorials are designed to engage students in learning activities, encourage them to collaborate with other students, learn from each other’s ideas through group discussion and peer review, and to provide opportunities for additional feedback on teaching materials that inform the assessment tasks.
+Tutorials are designed to engage students in learning activities, encourage them to collaborate with other students, learn from each other’s ideas through group discussion and peer review, and to provide opportunities for additional [[feedback]] on teaching materials that inform the assessment tasks.
 Tutorial classes will involve a range of planned activities such as testing students’ understanding using weekly in-class quizzes, problem-solving activities, and group activities and discussions.
 Students are required to learn concepts covered in the week’s lecture topic before each tutorial.